 The corn silage group (N = 5) was fed 100 % of the base diet but had access to corn silage at will.

 We analyzed the deciduous upper fourth premolars of pigs aged between 6.5 and 9.5 months.
-For more details on the experiment, see Louail et al. (2021).
+See Louail et al. (2021) for more details on the experiment.

 Case study B: Meta-analysis of a large multi-species sample

 The second case study is based on skulls and jaws of extant cercopithecids from osteological collections of Europe, Asia, and Africa (for a detailed listing of institutions, see Supplementary Materials 1).
-A total of 260 casts of upper and lower second molars from 15 extant species were obtained as detailed in previous studies (Merceron, Kallend, et al., 2021; Thiery et al., 2021).
+A total of 260 casts of upper and lower second molars from 15 extant species were obtained as detailed in previous studies (Merceron et al., 2021b; Thiery et al., 2021).
 Each tribe of extant cercopithecids (Cercopithecini, Colobini, Papionini, and Presbytini) is represented by at least 2 species (Supplementary Materials 1).
 Overall, the selected taxa encompass a broad range of diets, from a large geographic range (see Rowe et al., 1996 and citations therein).

-Case study 3: Comparison with extant species to infer the diet of extinct species
+Case study C Comparison with extant species to infer the diet of extinct species

 The Bauges Natural Regional Park is a typical subalpine massif located in the French Alps.
 In the third case study, four extant ruminants from the Bauges have been investigated: Cervus elaphus, a mixed-feeding species; Capreolus capreolus, a selective browser; Ovis gmelini musimon, and Rupicapra rupicapra, two bovid species known to be mixed feeders.
-Mandibles were collected at the same locality, during a short period (for more details, see Merceron, Berlioz, et al., 2021), representing a hypothetical fossil assemblage composed of different species occupying different small-scale habitats (open alpine grassland, bushland, shrubland, deciduous, mixed, coniferous forests) in a common geographical range.
+Mandibles were collected at the same locality, during a short period (for more details, see Merceron et al., 2021a), representing a hypothetical fossil assemblage composed of different species occupying different small-scale habitats (open alpine grassland, bushland, shrubland, deciduous, mixed, coniferous forests) in a common geographical range.

 These four extant species were then compared to the extinct antelope Gazellospira torticornis (Bovidae), from the Early Pleistocene of Greece.
 Specimens come from the site of Dafnero and have been described by Hermier et al. (2020).